Wabtey/ParallelCinema/docs/Choices.md

 the superWorker will be put to sleep and should be woken by the departure of the last client.

 We can limit the waiting by a simple combination `if` / `notify`

+I didn't represent the super-worker entering the room, but we can imagine it.